 - Applicants who have received a bachelor's or master's degree from a U.S. college or university are exempt from this requirement.

-- Applicants to the Ph.D. program should have a grade-point average of at least 3.5 in their undergraduate study.
+- Applicants who are admitted to the PhD program generally have a grade-point average of at least 3.5 in their undergraduate study.

 Current UCSB Graduate Students

-- To change or add a Computer Science degree objective, please submit the Graduate Student Petition available on the Graduate Division website.
+- To switch to or add a Computer Science MS degree objective, please submit the Graduate Student Petition available on the Graduate Division website.
 Do not complete the on-line application.

-- Submit your petition and supporting materials to the Computer Science department by the December 15th deadline.
+- Submit your petition and supporting materials to the Computer Science department in 2104 HFH by the annual December 15 deadline.
 Petitions are reviewed along with the applications received.
+Our department asks that you complete 3 of our graduate courses before petitioning to add or switch to our MS program.
+CS graduate courses may only be added through approval codes by non-CS majors.